Names of the days of the week

+The history of the seven-day week can be traced to ancient civilizations.
+Sunday remained the first day of the week, being considered the day of the sun god Sol Invictus and the Lord's Day, while the Jewish Sabbath remained the seventh.
+Most historians agree the seven-day week dates back to Babylonians who started using it about 4,000 years ago.
+The number 7 was sacred to the Babylonians.
+Emperor Constantine of the Roman Empire made the Day of the Sun (dies Solis, "Sunday") a legal holiday centuries later.

-In the international standard ISO 8601, Monday is treated as the first day of the week.
+In the international standard ISO 8601, Monday is treated as the first day of the week, but in many countries it is counted as the second day of the week.

 Days named after planets

 Greco-Roman tradition

-Between the 1st and 3rd centuries CE, the Roman Empire gradually replaced the eight-day Roman nundinal cycle with the seven-day week.
+Between the first and third centuries CE, the Roman Empire gradually replaced the eight-day Roman nundinal cycle with the seven-day week.
 The earliest evidence for this new system is a Pompeiian graffito referring to 6 February (ante diem viii idus Februarias) of the year 60 CE as dies solis ("Sunday").

-Another early witness is a reference to a lost treatise by Plutarch, written in about CE 100, which addressed the question of: "Why are the days named after the planets reckoned in a different order from the 'actual' order?".
-(The treatise is lost, but the answer to the question is known; see planetary hours).
+Another early witness is a reference to a lost treatise by Plutarch, written in about 100 CE, which addressed the question of: "Why are the days named after the planets reckoned in a different order from the 'actual' order?"
+The treatise is lost, but the answer to the question is known; see planetary hours.